 - S$18,000 if purchasing with extended or multi-generation family

-There’s a famous saying on the internet that goes, “check yourself before you wreck yourself”, which could not ring truer for first-time HDB buyers.
+There’s a famous saying on the internet that goes, “check yourself before you wreck yourself”, which could not ring truer if you’re buying a HDB flat for the first time.
 Now that you know you can buy a flat, are you prepared to take the leap?
-If you’re single, the decision to purchase a flat for yourself is much more straightforward.
+If you’re single, the decision to buy a HDB flat for yourself is much more straightforward.

 But if you’re a couple, remember to communicate with each other to ensure that you are both ready for it — mentally and financially.
 Couples will have to register their marriage within three months before the key collection date because, no cert, no keys.